robertmaxwilliams/deborahdenenfelddotcom/README.md

 [https://web.archive.org/web/*/https://www.deborahdenenfeld.com/](https://web.archive.org/web/*/https://www.deborahdenenfeld.com/)

+This archive is missing some pages and images.
+I originally scraped the version that was hosted in a mysterious location, and didn't realize I had missed some pages and images.
+The Wayback Machine seems to be missing the same things that I am, perhaps some of these were missing on the original site as well?
+Not sure.

-This archive is missing some pages and images, here is a site map that lits pages with issues:
+Here is a site map that lits pages with issues:

 ```
 index.html